Super Simple Lacto-fermented Peppers

 Or enjoy them straight from the jar if you’re a real pepper lover.

-This is a guide to making your own recipe easily and flexibly.
 Use whatever amount of peppers you have coming in from the garden or piled up from the farmer’s market.
-So long as you always use the same ratio of salt to water in the brine, you can make this recipe in any amount and with whatever additions you like.
+As long as you always use the same ratio of salt to water in the brine, you can make this recipe in any amount and with whatever additions you like.